 Pultruded fiberglass bars are particularly suited for:

-• Tool Manufacturing: FRP is an ideal product for producing ergonomic shapes used in handheld tools or devices thanks to its versatility, low cost, reliability, and non-conductive properties.
+- Tool Manufacturing: FRP is an ideal material for producing ergonomic shapes for handheld tools and devices, thanks to its versatility, low cost, reliability, and non-conductive properties.
 In addition, it can be made into various shapes and sizes to meet different specs.

 Also, pultruded fiberglass bars are used in bridge components, corrosion-resistant guardrails, railway crossing arms, and highway sound barriers.

-In a real-world example, for years, the hiking paths under the supervision of the Pennsylvania Mid State Trail Association have had swinging bridges made out of wood for people to walk across rivers and creeks.
-To cut down on the cost of maintenance and to make the hiking trails safer for visitors, the Mid State Trail Association decided to implement fiberglass bridges as replacements for the wooden ones.
+In a real-world example, for years, the hiking paths under the Pennsylvania Mid State Trail Association have had wooden swinging bridges for people to cross rivers and creeks.
+To reduce maintenance costs and make the hiking trails safer for visitors, the Mid State Trail Association decided to replace the wooden bridges with fiberglass bridges.

 Fiberglass can also be used to build new bridges.
-For instance, a new fiberglass bridge ─ measuring 85-ft long and 4-ft wide ─ was put into place over Yellow Creek in Loysburg, PA.
+For instance, a new fiberglass bridge ─ measuring 85 ft long and 4 ft wide ─ was put into place over Yellow Creek in Loysburg, PA.
 Made up of pultruded products that act as structural supports, this bridge was prefabricated and transported to the location in three parts for quick and easy installation.
-In a matter of hours, the bridge was assembled and ready to receive hikers.
+Within hours, the bridge was assembled and ready to receive hikers.

-• Sports, Recreation and Outdoor Equipment: Used to make high-performance sports equipment such as hockey sticks, sailing equipment, paddles, and ski poles.
-Additionally, pultruded profiles also are able to withstand moisture, sunlight, heat, and heavy wear, making them ideal for use in various outdoor equipment.
+- Sports, Recreation, and Outdoor Equipment: Used to make high-performance sports equipment such as hockey sticks, sailing equipment, paddles, and ski poles.
+Additionally, pultruded profiles can withstand moisture, sunlight, heat, and heavy wear, making them ideal for use in various outdoor equipment.

-• Meanwhile, pultruded fiberglass profiles are lightweight being 30% lighter than aluminum and 70% lighter than steel.
-In addition, they're consistent in strength and will maintain its integrity.
-They have a long life span (over 15 years) with very low maintenance costs and requirements compared to organic materials such as wood or corrosion-prone ones like iron or steel.
+- Meanwhile, pultruded fiberglass profiles are lightweight, being 30% lighter than aluminum and 70% lighter than steel.
+In addition, they're consistent in strength and will maintain their integrity.
+They have a long lifespan (over 15 years) with very low maintenance costs and requirements compared to organic materials such as wood or corrosion-prone materials like iron or steel.

-• Pultruded profiles don't conduct heat or electricity, so it's an ideal choice for use as protective barriers between hot or electrically charged components and end-users.
-With non-magnetic electromagnetic transparency, such profiles can be used for many specialized applications.
+- Pultruded profiles don't conduct heat or electricity, making them an ideal choice for protective barriers between hot or electrically charged components and end users.
+Because they are non-magnetic and electromagnetically transparent, such profiles can be used for many specialized applications.

-• FRPs are highly durable, chemical-resistant, and corrosion-resistant.
-They do not degrade or rot even when they are subjected to prolonged exposure to temperature extremes, UV radiation or moisture.
+- FRPs are highly durable, chemical-resistant, and corrosion-resistant.
+They do not degrade or rot even under prolonged exposure to temperature extremes, UV radiation, or moisture.

 The Takeaway

-Our experts here at Tencom are able to create a wide range of pultruded products.
+Our experts at Tencom can create a wide range of pultruded products.
 Although we specialize in fiberglass and specialty resins, we can also produce carbon fiber products as well.

 In general, it takes about 3 to 4 weeks to complete a production run for custom pultruded ABCs.